NortheasternClimbing/northeasternclimbing.github.io/team/tryouts.md

 ---

-Q: I’m not sure if I’ll make it, should I bother trying out!
+Q: I’m not sure if I’ll make it, should I bother trying out?

-A: You should definitely tryout!
-It’s a great way to meet other enthusiastic climbers and you could always make it!
+A: You should definitely try out!
+It’s a great way to meet other enthusiastic climbers and an awesome opportunity to gain experience on competition-style climbs!

 ---